tock/tock/doc/wg/core/notes/core-notes-2021-05-21.md

    out whether they are necessary or desirable.
 Basic summary is they're in the range of 70 - 300 cycles depending on the number of outstanding buffers.
 I'm only looking at 0-8 outstanding buffers.
 Most of the overhead, looking at the instructions, is register spillage.
-For example, the "insert zero" caseis about 68 cycles, but if you refactor the code so it doesn't have to pay the same preamble overhead as other cases it is 17 cycles.
+For example, the "insert zero" case is about 68 cycles, but if you refactor the code so it doesn't have to pay the same preamble overhead as other cases it is 17 cycles.
 So there are tradeoffs there.
 Do we care more about smaller or bigger cases?
 I want to lean towards